ande3577/redmine_my_time_reports/README.md

+# THIS PLUGIN IS MADE OBSOLETE BY FILTERING OF TIME REPORTS IN 2.3

 # Redmine My Time Reports

 A plugin to allow viewing a time report containing only entries by the current user.